Plan9-Archive/antsexperiments/doc/livecd.md

 	foshalt

 To sync and halt your fossil file server before reboot/shutdown if that is what you installed.
+Alternatively, you can update /sys/src/ants via hg pull && hg update and copy the edited fshalt from frontmods/rcbin/fshalt to your /rc/bin directory.
+It will be included in the next release.
+There is also a version of '9fs' which understands how to correctly mount the archival dump from fossil with '9fs dump'.

 * The /sys/src/ants directory's hgrc is owned by sys which means hg will give a trust error.
+For some reason this only happens with cwfs/hjfs, not fossil.
 You can either ignore that error and issue hg pull https://bitbucket.org/mycroftiv/antsexperiments to update it, or delete and recreate the file with the permissions of your user so a standard hg pull will work.

 * Updating and rebuilding the system using the 9front sysupdate command may result in the loss of some ANTS features, and require rebuilding/reinstalling some of the ANTS toolkit, because ANTS attempts to mostly contain its modifications and not overwrite the standard distribution, so for instance the customized rc with rfork V available will be overwritten if the system is rebuilt with a standard mk install in /sys/src.